AokiApp/aqn1/README.md

 - `.index(n)`: Selects the nth element.
 Indices are zero-based.
 - `.tag(t)`: Selects the first element with the specified tag `t`.
 Tags can be specified in decimal or hexadecimal (e.g., `0x02` for INTEGER).
+- `.decode()`: If OCTET STRING or BIT STRING is selected, decodes its content as ASN.1 and selects the resulting structure.

 ### Modifiers